Streetcars in New Orleans: Hurricane Katrina

 Perhaps more serious was the effect on the system's rolling stock.
 The vintage green streetcars rode out the storm in the sealed barn in a portion of Old Carrollton that did not flood, and were undamaged.
 However, the newer red cars (with the exception of one which was in Carrollton for repair work at the time) were in a different barn that unfortunately did flood, and all of them were rendered inoperable; early estimates were that each car would cost between $800,000 and $1,000,000 to restore.
 In December 2006, RTA received a $46 million grant to help pay for the car restoration efforts.
 The first restored cars were to be placed in service early in 2009.

 Service on the Canal Street Line was restored in December 2005, with several historic St. Charles line green cars transferred to serve there while the flood-damaged red cars were being repaired.
 The eventual reopening of all lines was made a major priority for the city as it rebuilt.

 Brookville Equipment Corporation (BEC) of Pennsylvania was awarded the contract to provide the components to rebuild 31 New Orleans' streetcars to help the city bring its transportation infrastructure closer to full capacity.
 The streetcars were submerged in over five feet of water while parked in their car barn, and all electrical components affected by the flooding had to be replaced.
 BEC's engineering and drafting departments immediately began work on this three-year project to return these New Orleans icons to service.
 The trucks for the cars were remanufactured by BEC with upgraded drives from Saminco and new control systems from TMV Control Systems.
 Painting, body work, and final assembly of the restored streetcars was carried out by RTA craftsmen at Carrollton Station Shops.
 As of March 2009, sufficient red cars had been repaired to take over all service on the Canal Street and Riverfront lines.
 As of June 2009, the last three Canal Street cars were scheduled for repair.
 The seven Riverfront cars were worked on next; they began to return to service in early 2010.

+Reported streetcar and interurban operating track listed under New Orleans, Louisiana.